 So why would some choose to stay behind and not take part in God's plan?
 Unlike with a hypothetical automatic pretrib rapture, there are several challenges with God's plan as follows:

-- Not Hearing? — One challenge of God's plan is that it requires getting the word out to believers across the globe; If people do no hear about this opportunity, they cannot take part in it.
+- Not Hearing? — One challenge of God's plan is that it requires getting the word out to believers across the globe.
+If people do not hear about this opportunity, they cannot take part in it.
 Yet, it seems like God has that covered between the promised Elijah prophet (Mal 4:5-6), the 144,000 protected witnesses (Rev 7, 14) and the three angels' messages (Rev 14:6–12).
-Note also that the call for God's people to leave Babylon is also sent from heaven (Rev 18:4=Jer 50:8=Jer 51:45).
+Note, too, that the call for God's people to leave Babylon is also sent from heaven (Rev 18:4=Jer 50:8=Jer 51:45).
 With the Internet, the rumor of God's escape plan starting two years before it's time to go (Jer 51:46) will no doubt go viral and reach every corner of the globe.

 - No Money? — Another challenge is the cost of transcontinental travel for a family.
 If God is gathering his saints to be protected in one place, he had better be able to help them quite a bit with the undertaking.
-Thankfully, God has that covered, too.
-The "eagle's wings" given to the woman are symbolic of the same kind of divine providence that enabled Israel to escape slavery in Egypt, walk across the Red Sea, get water from the rock and eat manna from heaven (Ex 19:4 = Rev 12:14).
+Thankfully, God has that covered, too, as the "eagle's wings" divine provision mentioned above suggests.
 What will this "eagle's wings" help look like?
 People have asked me for years and I think I finally have a good answer: Just as the Israeli government has a funded "aliyah" program to help regather lost Jews scattered in other countries to immigrate to Israel, I think God will have Christian leaders set up a similar migration assistance program for getting to the prepared place.
-(Below I will explain why this program will be abuse-free because nobody in their "right" mind (lacking faith) would want to go where the "aliyah" program sends you.)
+(Below I will explain why this program will be abuse-free because nobody in their "right" mind (lacking faith) would want to go where the "aliyah" program will send you.)